September 2018 News

 Cameron leads Digital Deployment’s product development, hosting and infrastructure, and front-end development capabilities.

 A leader in the open-source community, Cameron has served as a core contributor of Drupal 6, 7, and 8.
-He currently maintains 35 Drupal.org modules and his composer-patches project on Github has been downloaded nearly 5 million times and is widely considered to be a standard part of the Drupal 8 development workflow.
+He currently maintains 35 Drupal.org modules and his composer-patches project on Github has been downloaded over 11 million times and is widely considered to be a standard part of the Drupal 8 development workflow.

 At its 40th Anniversary celebration, Disability Rights California awarded Digital Deployment with its “Access Award” for its work on website accessibility, particularly for users with visual or intellectual disabilities.